 We scooted across the bridge and up to the campsites, it was just after 7:00 pm, we had made good time.
 There was one other reservation for the evening, but they never came.
 We had the tent set up in about 20 minutes.
 We then went back across the bridge to the eating area and food storage, time for dinner.
 I was happy to see that Parks Canada had installed brand new food lockers.

 Dinner was sharing a package of Mountain House Mac and Cheese was suppose to be 2.5 servings, really, was not enough, luckily we did have lots of snacks.
 From now on, we assume a package of dried food for dinner serves only one person.

 Cleaned up after dinner, brushed my teeth with my Dora the Explorer toothbrush, then it was back to the tent.

 We crawled into the tent at 8:30 pm, end of a good day.
-Emily journaled for a few minutes, then we relaxed by watching the movie Bolt for about 45 minutes.
+Micah journaled for a few minutes, then we relaxed by watching the movie Bolt for about 45 minutes.
 End of good day.